PetroIvaniuk/llms-tools/README.md

 - [High-Resolution Video Synthesis with Latent Diffusion Models](https://research.nvidia.com/labs/toronto-ai/VideoLDM/) - Latent Diffusion Models (LDMs) enable high-quality image synthesis while avoiding excessive compute demands by training a diffusion model in a compressed lower-dimensional latent space, by NVIDIA

 ## 3D
+ - [AvatarBooth](https://zeng-yifei.github.io/avatarbooth_page/) - is a text-to-3D model.
+It creates an animatable 3D model with your word description.
+Also, it can generate customized model with 4~6 photos from your phone or a character design generated from diffusion model
+ - [Infinigen](https://infinigen.org/), [Code](https://github.com/princeton-vl/infinigen) - a procedural generator of 3D scenes, creating depth maps and labeling every aspect of the world it generates, by Princeton Vision & Learning Lab
  - [USD - Universal Scene Description](https://developer.nvidia.com/usd) - an open and extensible framework and ecosystem for describing, composing, simulating and collaborating within 3D worlds, originally developed by Pixar Animation Studios
  - [Shap-E: Demo](https://huggingface.co/spaces/hysts/Shap-E), [Repo](https://github.com/openai/shap-e) - a conditional generative model for 3D assets, by OpenAI
  - [Neural Kernel Surface Reconstruction](https://research.nvidia.com/labs/toronto-ai/NKSR/), [Code](https://github.com/nv-tlabs/nksr)- a novel method for reconstructing a 3D implicit surface from a large-scale, sparse, and noisy point, by NVIDIA